The national average vacancy rate is roughly 6% to 8%, or about 0.7 to 1 month per unit per year.

 Accuracy and Disclaimer

-This calculator provides estimates for planning purposes.
-Actual vacancy rates depend on local market conditions, property quality, management practices, and economic factors.
-Consult a property management professional for market-specific vacancy benchmarks.
+This calculator provides estimates for planning and analysis purposes.
+Actual vacancy rates depend on local market conditions, property quality, management practices, rental pricing, and economic factors.
+Past occupancy is not a guarantee of future performance.
+Consult a property management professional or real estate broker for market-specific vacancy benchmarks.

 Conclusion